Lenddo/ruby-lenddo/README.md

 1. **partner script id** - Please reference the developer section of the partner dashboard.
 This will define how you're notified of scoring results.

-2. **application id** - This is essentially a one time use transaction id.
+2. **application id** - This is essentially a one-time use transaction id.
 Once this ID is used it cannot be used again.
 You can use this value in the `Lenddo::ServiceClient.application_score` to retrieve the score results.

 3. **profile ids** - This is an array of ID's composed from the results of the `Lenddo::WhiteLabelClient.partner_token` service call.